eth-brownie/brownie/docs/nonlocal-networks.rst

         .
     }

-You can also set your Infura API key as an environment variable from the command line as below.
+If using Infura, you can provide your project ID key as an environment variable or by modifying the ``hosts`` setting in the configuration file.

+The environment variable is set to ``WEB3_INFURA_PROJECT_ID`` in the default configuration file.
+Use the following command to set the environment variable:
 ::
     $ export WEB3_INFURA_PROJECT_ID=YourProjectID